Texas Longford: Storylines

 India is annoyed when Texas arrives to stay with her for a couple of days.
 Texas annoys India by flirting with Charlotte Lau (Amy Yamazaki) and Dave Colburn (Elliot James Langridge).
-When she returns, Texas sleeps with India’s ex-boyfriend Trent Harvard (Olivier Blanc).
+When she returns, Texas sleeps with India's ex-boyfriend Trent Harvard (Olivier Blanc).
 Trent unsuccessfully blackmails Texas and sends India a recording of their passion.
 India forgives Texas after they realise Trent is trying to come between them.
 Texas’ grandfather Alistair Longford (Terence Harvey) stops her allowance due to her overspending.
 She then promises Alistair that she will stop spending and donates her allowance to charity.
 Alistair becomes engaged to Cindy Hutchinson (Stephanie Waring) and Texas accuses Cindy of only wanting his money.
 Texas calls her great-grandmother Blanche (Georgina Hale) to make Alistair realise the truth.
-Texas starts internet dating and talks to a man named Cameron (Cameron Moore).
+Texas starts internet dating and talks to a man named Cameron.
 India accuses Texas of being irresponsible, so Texas convinces India try it herself.
-India goes to meet Cameron instead but it turns out to be a trap set by Silas, who then murders India.
+India goes to meet Cameron instead, but it turns out to be a trap set by Silas Blissett (Jeff Rawle), who then murders India.
 Texas blames herself for India's death because she encouraged her to internet date.

 Texas struggles to deal with India's death and gets drugs from Doug and sleeps with him, feeling regretful she takes more drugs.
 Texas does not attend India's funeral because she is drugged up.
-After being ejected from pubs and night clubs, she wonders around in a daze.
+After being ejected from pubs and nightclubs, she wonders around in a daze.
 Silas finds Texas and takes her to the woods where India was murdered.
 Texas complies because she is too drugged up to notice anything strange.
 Silas prepares to murder Texas but she begins talking about India, revealing that she was Cameron's intended date.
 Silas realises that India did not behave how he had previously believed and feels guilty.
 He changes his mind and takes Texas to hospital and pretends that he saved Texas.
 Lynsey Nolan (Karen Hassan) is attacked and accuses Silas.
 Lynsey explains that the recognised Silas's voice, but Texas tells Lynsey that she is confused.
 But Lynsey demands that Silas is the intruder and reveals that her attacker stole her ring.
 Texas realises that India's ring was also stolen but still cannot believe that Silas is the culprit.
 Riley Costello (Rob Norbury) hears Texas' description of India's ring and realises that Silas was in possession of it.
 He manages to convince Riley and Texas of his innocence.
 However, Lynsey does not believe him and launches a campaign to expose him as India's killer.
 Texas soon becomes annoyed with Lynsey's obsession and tells her to stay away from her.